ICE agents deployed at Pittsburgh airport

 see more of our stories on Google.

-PIT's security lines.
+Pittsburgh International Airport's security lines.
 Photo: Ryan Deto/Axios

 By the numbers: ICE agents have been deployed to more than a dozen airports, CNN reports.

-- DHS Acting Assistant Secretary Lauren Bis said more than 3,400 TSA agents across U.S. airports called out Sunday, an 11.8% absence rate and the highest of the shutdown.
+- DHS acting assistant secretary Lauren Bis said more than 3,400 TSA agents across U.S. airports called out Sunday, an 11.8% absence rate and the highest of the shutdown.

-- Bis said PIT had a call-out rate of 24.7% on Sunday.
+- Bis said PIT had a callout rate of 24.7% on Sunday.

 - "President Trump is taking action to deploy hundreds of ICE officers, that are currently funded by Congress, to airports being adversely impacted," Bis said in a statement.
 "This will help bolster TSA efforts to keep our skies safe and minimize air travel disruptions."

-Context: PIT has seen longer peak-time security lines but has so far avoided the heavy congestion facing airports like Houston and New Orleans as TSA workers call out sick, the Business Times reports.
+Context: PIT has seen longer peak-time security lines but has so far avoided the heavy congestion facing airports like those in Houston and New Orleans as TSA workers call out sick, the Business Times reports.

 - PIT and the Greater Pittsburgh Community Food Bank have opened a food pantry to support unpaid TSA workers.

-State of play: White House border czar Tom Homan told CNN's "State of the Union" that ICE agents would not operate X-ray machines but could guard exit lanes or handle crowd control to free up TSA officers.
+- White House border czar Tom Homan told CNN's "State of the Union" that ICE agents would not operate X-ray machines but could guard exit lanes or handle crowd control to free up TSA officers.

 - It takes four to six months to train and certify TSA officers, per DHS, a process ICE agents have not undergone.